jacobvee/disaster_response_pipeline/README.md

 # Disaster Response Pipeline Project

+This web app is a platform that categorises tweets regarding natural disasters and suggests what type of message the tweet is.
+This will allow for the correct NGO to act upon the tweet if necessary.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.